 Aman was elected MLA for Richmond-Queensborough in 2020.
-He is a member of the Cabinet Committee on Social Initiatives and the Cabinet Working Group on Mental Health, Addictions, and Homelessness.
+He is a member of the Cabinet Committee on Social Initiatives, the Government Caucus Committee on Social Initiatives, and the Cabinet Working Group on Mental Health, Addictions, and Homelessness.

 As a prominent civil and human rights lawyer, Aman has appeared at the BC Provincial and Supreme Courts and the BC Court of Appeal.
 He is a socially conscious small business owner and has held roles as a director of the Prof Mohan Singh Memorial Foundation, the Association of Legal Aid Lawyers, the Friends of the Sikh Cadets Society, the People’s Legal Education Society and as a Governor of Kwantlen Polytechnic University.